-Section 1-75(c)(1)(R)(3) requires that the Agency shall "annually determine the amount of utility-scale renewable energy credits it will include each year from the self-direct renewable portfolio standard compliance program."
-In making this determination, "the Agency shall evaluate publicly available analyses and studies of the potential market size for utility-scale renewable energy long-term purchase agreements by commercial and industrial energy customers and make that report publicly available."
-While the Agency does not seek to establish a fixed first-year program size through this Plan's approval, [and it provides would be inappropriate to do so until after this Plan's approval by the following analysis and discussion for stakeholder feedback on Commission, after which all parties will have more certainty regarding the self-direct program size and program's mechanics), it hopes for high-level Commission direction on when and how program size should be established.
+Section 1-75(c)(1)(R)(3) requires that the Agency shall "annually determine the amount of utilityscale renewable energy credits it will include each year from the self-direct renewable portfolio standard compliance program."
+In making this determination, "the Agency shall evaluate publicly available analyses and studies of the potential market size for utility-scale renewable energy longterm purchase agreements by commercial and industrial energy customers and make that report publicly available."
+While the The Agency doesdid not seek to establish a fixed first-year program size through this Plan's approval (and, and instead determined that it would be inappropriate to do so until after this the Plan's approval by the Commission, (after which all parties will now have more certainty regarding the self-direct program's mechanics), it hopes for high-level Commission direction on when and how program size should be established.].